zgulde/cods/faq.md

 ./server db login
 ```

+## How can I run a database migration on my production database?
+## How can I run a seeder file for my production database?
 ## How can I run a sql script on my production database?

-You can transfer the script to the server and run it there.
+The easiest thing to do is to transfer the script to the server and run it
+there.

 ```
 ./server upload /local/path/to/my-script.sql